Need help? We are available to speak to you 7 days a weekRead More

 Quarterly Invitation Rounds: Key Changes and Their Impact

 Australia’s move to quarterly Subclass 189 invitation rounds has changed how skilled migration invitations are issued and managed.
-Instead of ad-hoc invitation rounds conducted throughout the year, the Department of Home Affairs now focuses on smaller, more targeted rounds based on critical workforce shortages to enable predictable migration planning under this program.
+Instead of ad hoc invitation rounds conducted throughout the year, the Department of Home Affairs now focuses on smaller, more targeted rounds based on critical workforce shortages to enable predictable migration planning under this programme.

 While this approach allows the government to prioritise occupations with labour shortages, helping it manage invitation numbers more strategically, applicants in highly competitive occupations are required to score higher points and have more competitive profiles to receive invitations.
 The quarterly model also means applicants must have an accurate, fully updated Expression of Interest (EOI) before each invitation period.